robin-hodge/robin-hodge/README.md

 🏃 I like staying active, and regularly go climbing, running and hiking, and play football every week.
 I am also an enthusastic DJ, and play occasionally at festivals and in nightclubs (but mostly from my bedroom!).

-👩‍💻Feel free to check out my portfolio website: robin-hodge.github.io 🧑‍💻

 📭 I am interested in exciting developer roles!
-Please get in touch with using linked
+Please get in touch if you are hiring!